tobeybill/TISATAFL/report/Method.md

 4)  CEO is undercompensated and Directors are overcompensated.

 These four cases are then correlated to firm performance while controlling for determinants of firm performance.

+We decided to emit the traditional "Huge" bin and re-binned to three categories so we where left with small, medium, and large firms.

 # Methodology